 We are engaging with schools early

-The beta group will continue to test new features before we roll them out to all users.
+This group will continue to trial new features before we roll them out to all users.

-We expect to begin rolling out to schools in mid to late 2019.
+We expect to begin rolling out to schools in mid 2019.

 Executive Summary of Business Case (.pdf, 1Mb)